mchancan/deepseqslam/README.md

-# DeepSeqSLAM - deep learning framework for high-performance long-term place recognition #
+# DeepSeqSLAM: deep learning framework for high-performance long-term place recognition #

 This repository contains the official PyTorch implementation of the papers: